apacheignite/documentation/data-grid/page-memory.md

 A memory policy is a set of configuration parameters, that are exposed through `org.apache.ignite.configuration.MemoryPolicyConfiguration`, like region size, an eviction policy, a swapping file and more.

-For instance, to configure a 500 MB memory region with data pages eviction enabled the following needs to be done:
+For instance, to configure a 500 MB memory region with data pages eviction we need to define the memory policy below:
 [block:code]
 {
   "codes": [